Random-field random surfaces: Discussion and open questions

 \subsection{The integer-valued random-field Gaussian free field and the random-phase sine-Gordon model.}

 Theorem~\ref{prop3.100910disc} determines that the gradient of the integer-valued random-field Gaussian free field delocalizes in dimensions $d=1,2$ and localizes in dimensions $d\ge 3$, at all temperatures (including zero temperature) and all positive disorder strengths $\lambda$.
 Our results for the height fluctuations are less complete: Theorem~\ref{prop3.1009100bisdisc} proves delocalization in dimensions $d=1,2$, again at all temperatures and positive disorder strengths, while Theorem~\ref{thm10162010} establishes localization in dimensions $d\ge3$ at low temperature and weak disorder (unlike the real-valued case, which delocalizes in dimensions $d=3,4$; see Theorem~\ref{prop3.1009100bis}).
 The height fluctuations in dimensions $d\ge 3$ in the high temperature or strong disorder regimes remain unclear.
-We emphasize that delocalization for some $d\ge 3$, temperature and disorder strength would constitute a \emph{roughening transition} from the localized behavior proved in Theorem~\ref{thm10162010} and would thus be of significant interest.
-Unlike the non-disordered case, where roughening transitions are familiar only in two dimensions~\cite{FrSp, frohlich1981kosterlitz, V06, L20}, we conjecture that such a transition indeed takes place for the three-dimensional integer-valued random-field Gaussian free field, with delocalization occurring at least in the low-temperature and strong disorder regime.
-We further conjecture that no transition occurs in dimensions $d\ge 5$, where we expect the surface to remain localized at all temperatures and disorder strengths (as in the real-valued case; see Theorem~\ref{prop3.1009100bis}).
-These conjectures are supported by a connection of the model with the random-phase sine-Gordon model on which we elaborate next.
-We do not conjecture regarding the intermediate four-dimensional case.
+We emphasize that delocalization for some $d\ge 3$, temperature and disorder strength would constitute a \emph{roughening transition} from the localized behavior proved in Theorem~\ref{thm10162010}, and would thus be of significant interest.
+Unlike the non-disordered case, where roughening transitions are familiar only in two dimensions~\cite{FrSp, frohlich1981kosterlitz, L20, V06}, we conjecture that such a transition indeed takes place for the three-dimensional integer-valued random-field Gaussian free field, with delocalization occurring at least in the low-temperature and strong disorder regime.
+We further conjecture that no such transition occurs in dimensions $d\ge 5$, where we expect the surface to remain localized at all temperatures and disorder strengths (as in the real-valued case; see Theorem~\ref{prop3.1009100bis}).
+These conjectures are supported by a connection of the model with the random-phase sine-Gordon model, on which we elaborate next.
+We tend to think that a roughening transition also occurs in the intermediate four-dimensional case.

-The \emph{sine-Gordon model} is a model of real-valued surfaces $\psi$ whose Hamiltonian, on a domain $\Lambda$ with given boundary conditions, takes the form
+The \emph{sine-Gordon model} is a model of real-valued surfaces $\psi$ whose Hamiltonian on a domain $\Lambda$ with given boundary conditions takes the form